dcronqvist/advent-2020/README.md

 - **Day 5**: Day 5 was a fun problem!
 Involved some math and logic and that's always nice!

 - **Day 6**: This day's problem was relatively easy, however it took me a minute before understanding what to do on part 2.

+- **Day 7**: Interesting problem today, a bit of recursion and using dicts goes a long way!